getodk/docs/docs/guide-end-of-form.rst

 Sent forms have been received by the server and can't be edited from Collect.
 The ``sent`` state exists to:

-* provide a record of work that has been completed.
+* let the user see data that they submitted.
 * enable troubleshooting and data recovery in case of issues with the server.

 Collect can also optionally be configured to :ref:`delete submissions after send <delete-after-send>` to reduce device storage needs or ensure greater data protection.